lsst-sqre/sqr-032/index.rst

 Although it's possible to write in reStructuredText, it won't be rendered in the browser.
 This means that notebooks cannot take advantage of Sphinx's cross-referencing syntax.
 Nor can reStructuredText files use cross-reference syntax to link *to* a Jupyter Notebook.
-For this reason we suggest that's it's better to not deeply integrate Jupyter Notebooks within a Sphinx documentation page.
+For this reason we suggest that it's better to not deeply integrate Jupyter Notebooks within a Sphinx documentation page.
 Instead, Jupyter Notebooks ought to be standalone pages.

 In other words, Jupyter Notebooks work well for delivering *tutorials*.